syeddaim13/ppfrfr23/README.md

-# Past Papers For Real For Real
+# CIE Paper Finder 🧐
 ##### ...brought to you by AIS' class of 2023.